hardenedlinux/ai-infra/train/train-with-unsloth.md

 pip install --no-deps "trl<0.9.0" peft accelerate bitsandbytes
 ```

+## Prepare the dataset

+We use ["yahma/alpaca-cleaned"](https://huggingface.co/datasets/yahma/alpaca-cleaned) as the dataset.
+You can replace it with your own dataset.

+**The framework will download the dataset automatically when you specified it.
+So you don't have to download manually.
+Make sure your dateset namespace is correct. **

 ## Train a language model with unsloth

 Save the following code to `train.py`: